hpc-uk/archer-benchmarks/reports/initial_comp/index.md

 These results indicate that the performance of this GROMACS benchmark is directly correlated to node floating point performance.
 The lowest performance is seen on ARCHER where the older processors have lower floating-point performance and there is the joint lowest core count per node.
 The best performance is seen on Peta4-Skylake where the newest processors have the highest floating-point performance and there is a high core count per node.
 Cirrus, Athena and Thomas all have processors with similar floating-point performance; Thomas shows the lowest performance out of these systems as it has the slowest processors combined with fewer cores per node; Athena and Cirrus have higher floating-point performance per node (Athena from additional cores and higher clock speed, Cirrus from additional cores per node) and show better performance.

 [Figure 6](#fig6) shows the performance up to large node counts for ARCHER, Cirrus and Peta4-Skylake.
-ARCHER appears to provide slightly better performance at larger node counts in line with the results seen for the large CASTEP DNA benchmark.
-Further investigations are needed to understand the causes of performance differences at high node counts.
+The more modern technology on the Peta4-Skylake system provides the best performance apart from at the very highest node counts where its peformance drops just below that of ARCHER.
+The highest absolute performance (1.16 ns/day) is seen on the Peta4-Skylake system at 128 nodes.
+At 32 nodes and below the Peta4-Skylake system provides 2.0-2.8x the performance than ARCHER; at 64 and 128 nodes the Peta4-Skylake system provides 1.5x the performance of ARCHER.
+Up to 64 nodes, the performance of Cirrus sits between the performance of ARCHER and Peta4-Skylake as expected but then the Cirrus performance drops below that of ARCHER due to worse scaling properties.

 <a id="fig6"></a>Figure 6: Performance of the large GROMACS benchmark up to high node counts.